-Let’s take a simple look at Epistemology, a branch of philosophy that investigates the origin, nature, methods and limits of human knowledge (if any).
-Obviously, this topic has been discussed for centuries with the development of arcane and complex terminology, definitions and arguments; it can only be glanced at here.
+Let’s take a simple look at Epistemology, a branch of philosophy that investigates the origin, nature, methods and limits, if any, of human knowledge .
+Obviously, this topic has been discussed for centuries resulting in the development of arcane and complex terminology, definitions and arguments; it can only be glanced at here.
 But it will help to understand how Humanists think about sources of knowledge.

 It has been discussed with great neatness, wisdom and simplicity, by the Buddhist Scholar, Steve Hagen, that in terms of the profound epistemology question of “How do We Know Truth,” that all methods claiming to answer that question can be placed into three categories:

 This author rejects the Authority category immediately by citing ideas of Bertrand Russell, some quoted here: